Blue1Sun/Alchemy/README.md

 Alchemy is Android Augmented Reality app.
 Alchemy is created to improve roleplayers' and cosplayers' experience during games/plays.
 They can make potions with app.
 Alchemy keep magic ✨

-Alchemy is also easy to biult in any enviroment (from steampunk to fairy tale) and use in various locations.
+Alchemy is also easy to built in any environment (from steampunk to fairy tale) and use in various locations.
 (see demo and inviroment prototypes)

 ## Developers